kyeb/politichat/README.md

 You'll need Node.js installed, and a .env file in the top level directory for the Mongo connection string.
 Use `cp .env.example .env` and edit your .env file accordingly.

-Then, run `npm start` in one terminal, and `npm run hotloader in another`.
+Then, run `npm start` in one terminal, and `npm run hotloader` in another.
 You should then be able to open the site in your browser at `localhost:500`!